 - How to Turn Neighbors Into Friends Through Acts of Kindness

-Final Thoughts On A Kindness Affirmation You Can Use Daily
+Final Thoughts On A Kindness Affirmation That Will Make You a Better Person

 What is your experience with affirmations?

 Do you use them often, and have you found them to make an impact on your life?
 Or are they a new concept for you?

 Either way, I hope you will consider working with this particular affirmation because its power lies in its simplicity.